 The PGB shall form a Technical Steering Committee (or TSC) by a resolution of the PGB.
 A Project's TSC members shall be composed of the persons, selected in the manner, and chaired by such person as is provided by that resolution.
 The PGB must create and publish process documentation, outlining the requirements for joining and voting in the project's TSC.
 The TSC shall have the duties to advise the PGB and such others as are specified by the PGB, so long as consistent with these Rules and OASIS policies.
 The following activities may not be delegated by the PGB, although it may consult with the TSC regarding them at the PGB's option: election or termination of PGB Chairs, approval of any Releases [15], Group Releases [16], Project Specification Drafts [17], Project Specifications [18], and approval of Candidate OASIS Standards [14] or external submissions.

-TSC members must have agreed to the Contributor License Agreement (CLA) as recorded by OASIS.
+TSC members must have signed and submitted an individual CLA, and if appointed by an entity, that entity must have signed and submitted an entity CLA.
 A list of TSC members shall be maintained and posted at the general information web page designated by OASIS for the Project.
 An individual may resign from TSC membership at any time, by notifying the Open Project Administrator and the Chair(s) in writing.

 Project Chairs and Maintainers